 What is this?

 Shooting it RAW is a podcast created and hosted by me, Ran Elfassy.
-The point is to keep finding interesting people who can share a little about how they see the world and what makes them tick.
+The point is to keep finding fascinating people who can share a little about how they see the world and what makes them tick.
 Each conversation is framed around four images the guest wants to use as a window into their world.

 A RAW file is the unprocessed image information coming from a digital camera's image sensor.
-Although the phrase is from photography, the show isn't purely about how to make beautiful pictures.
-Since most people these days have a smartphone and they can make amazing photos pretty easily, it's more interesting to share what people are doing and how they see the world – with their photos, in life, everything!
+Although the phrase is from photography, the show isn't really about how to make beautiful pictures.
+Since most people have a smartphone and can make amazing photos really easily, it's more interesting to share what people are doing and how they see the world – with their photos, in life, everything!

 So this is to get RAW with guests?

 Sure!
-The theme is to start each episode with a meaningful image.
-We start with a photo and then who knows where we end up?
+We start with a photo, have an open conversation, and then who knows where we end up?

 Where did this come from?

-To watch a 5-minute YouTube clip of the 350 Rans gallery, click here (or the screenshot, below).
+To watch a 5-minute YouTube clip of the 350 Rans photo series, click here (or the screenshot, below).

 What's so special about you, anyway?

 Probably nothing.
 Maybe something.
 Then again, probably nothing...
-The point is to share what my guests have to say!
+The point of the podcast is to share what my guests have to say!

 I was born in Jerusalem but from age one I grew up in Montréal.
 I was mute until three and once I started talking I didn't really stop.
 Fast-forward to 2003 when my wife and I decided to move to Hong Kong.

-As for my personality, I laugh easily and I'm on the brash or blunt side of things.
+I laugh easily and I'm on the brash or blunt side of things.
 Impulsive, sensitive, irreverent, thoughtful...
 And fun.
 In Hebrew, my name means joy, and what a GREAT name to set the tone of my life!
-In a nutshell, I can be a prick like an Israeli but considerate like a Canadian.*
+I can be a prick like an Israeli but considerate like a Canadian.*

 I don't take myself too seriously but sureasshit take my work seriously.
 Like Shark Rescue, which I did between 2009-2016, or the work I've done since 2006 on Service-Network Leadership with Po Chung: